 My specialty is teaching adults, though sometimes children, with disabilities how to use computers and other technology devices to better their lives and give them a chance of getting a job or going to school.
-I’ve been in my present position, as Technology Manager at The Center for Independent Living of Middle Tennessee, for the past seven and a half years.
+I was, for nine years, the Technology Manager at a disability agency based in Nashville, TN.
 During that time I’ve had plenty of opportunity to explore various specialized devices and software for people with disabilities.
 While much of this software and hardware is very good, the cost is so expensive as to put it out of reach for the people who really need it.
 Even if the insurance company will buy the device, the family is left with the $500-800 a year repair contract.
 This brings me to the point of my site; a place to explain how mainstream software and devices can be used for those with disabilities without paying the exorbitant prices for specialty products.

 Most of my students are blind or have low vision.
 Some have no speech, some have little or no use of their hands, while others have intellectual challenges.
 The thing that all these people have in common is that using a computer can help them communicate and learn in a way that was only a dream 10 or 15 years ago.

 I’m available for speaking engagements.
 In June 2014, I gave a short talk titled “A Better Way to Read”, and was on the e-publishing discussion panel at the M-Enabling Summit held in Arlington, VA.
 This is a world wide summit with participants from 34 countries; a total of nearly 600 people.
 The focus is on communication for the elderly and people with disabilities.
 My talk was a comparison of the major ebook readers: ibooks, Kindle reader, Nook Reader and VoiceDream.
 I discussed the pros and cons of each of these apps and how they help people with disabilities to read more material, more easily.